(Asteraceae)

 Common Dandelion (Taraxacum officinale)

 The non-native common dandelion merits inclusion here because it has colonized New Mexico's mountains.
-One way to distinguish it from the native desert dandelion (shown earlier on this page) is to notice the backward-pointing barbs on the common dandelion's mature leaves.
+One way to distinguish it from the native desert dandelions (shown on a separate page) is to notice the backward-pointing barbs on the common dandelion's mature leaves.
 As the June 2020 photo shows, the young leaves don't have those obvious barbs.

 Perky Sue and friends (Tetraneuris)